 These projections, combined with a clear investment into alternative solutions, suggest that care providers are not satisfied with their current tools, and are looking to the future for the next solution — one that is secure, affordable, and more efficient.

 In short, traditional medical scribe jobs are no longer easy to get.
-The position is fading, and, just like physicians, it is time for medical students and young professionals to look towards the future.
+The position is fading, and, just like clinicians, it is time for medical students and young professionals to look towards the future.

 AI Powered Medical Scribes

 At DeepScribe, we use a combination of artificial intelligence, machine learning, and remote medical scribes to automate medical documentation for clinicians and provide them with the tools they need to provide high quality, efficient care.

 At DeepScribe, our remote medical scribe jobs are easier to get than a traditional scribe job, and are a great way to bridge the gap between yesterday and tomorrow, all while gaining invaluable industry exposure and completing clinical hours for medical school.
 Unlike the scribes of the past, which worked grueling hours under stressful conditions, our remote scribe positions are flexible, can adapt to your schedule, and prepare you for a healthcare industry that is advancing at an exponential pace.
 Working with DeepScribe will expose you to nearly two dozen medical specialties, and more closely align you with the Medical Assistants and Record Specialists of the future, rather than the scribes of the past.